alcionai/corso-roadmap/README.md

 ## Released features

 When a feature is released, the corresponding item is tagged with label `released`.
-Additionally the item is closed as completed and a link is added to the changelog describing the change.
+Additionally, the item is closed as completed and a link is added to the changelog describing the change.

 ## Triage process

 Issues without an assigned status (**Status**=*No Status*) are still awating triage.
 For each of these, one of the follwing will happen:

 * *Assign to an upcoming quarter* - Issue is already well understood and fits with overall Corso project goals.